brightniyonzima/laravel-realworld-example-app/readme.md

 Run the database seeder and you're done

     php artisan db:seed

+Log in using the following credentials

+    Email: brightniyonzima@gmail.com
+    Password: kanzu#123

 ***Note*** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command